FAQ

 Dashboards

-In dashboards, when creating a custom field can I filter the entire dashboard on it?
+When creating a custom field, can I filter the entire dashboard on the custom field?

-Looker doesn’t support filtering on custom fields at a global level at this point, we would need to filter it per tile.
+Currently, Looker doesn't support filtering on custom fields at a global level.
+Instead, you can filter on each tile.

 Can CCM operate independently from the Harness Platform?
 Or do we need to install CCM as a module on the harness platform and run it?